10 Best Paint Trays

 Buying Guide

 Choosing among the best paint trays requires more than grabbing the first plastic pan you see.
 The right tray improves efficiency, reduces waste, and keeps your workflow smooth from the first cut-in to the final touch-up.
-Below is a practical breakdown of what to look for before you add one to your cart.
+Below is a practical breakdown of what to look at before you add one to your cart.

 Sizing and Capacity